top of page

 • 4 min read

-My son Salt and I planned to roll into Fouriesburg (about 30 minutes from Clarens) by 6 am on Saturday.
+My son Salt and I had a highly ambitious plan to roll into Fouriesburg (about 30 minutes from Clarens) by 6 am on Saturday.

-Besides the ridiculous potholes - Fouriesburg is actually a very quaint little town.
+Besides the ridiculous potholes - Fouriesburg is actually quite charming.

 But the real story is the Nature Park.

-Honestly, for R 25 per person, you’re basically buying a front-row seat to heaven.
+Honestly, for R 25 per person, you’re basically buying a front-row seat to paradise.

 “Yes, no problem,” he said.